axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 this all raises the question of why one would not just use Rust, but as someone considering this I am sure you have a crystal clear answer ;).
 Why stop at the halfway mark though?
-The logical next step after getting them feet wet is to add a full effects system, as described in [this technical report][algeff-in-c-tr].
+The logical next step after getting your feet wet is to add a full effects system, as described in [this technical report][algeff-in-c-tr].
-Till that becomes commonplace however,
-I will look Back to the Future as a useful pattern.
+Till that becomes commonplace, however, I will look Back to the Future as a useful pattern.

 [rs-Context]: https://doc.rust-lang.org/std/task/struct.Context.html
 [rs-Future]: https://doc.rust-lang.org/std/future/trait.Future.html